College of Motion Picture Arts

 Established in 1989, the College of Motion Picture Arts is one of only seven university-based film conservatories in the country.
 In the short time the College has been in operation, it has quickly become recognized nationwide as an outstanding motion picture production program, offering both a Bachelor of Fine Arts (BFA) and a Master of Fine Arts (MFA) degree to those admitted.
 The MFA degree offers majors in Production and Screenwriting.
 The College provides state-of-the-art motion picture equipment and studio facilities for production and post-production operations, and it funds all student workshops and projects, including the graduate and undergraduate thesis productions.

 The expertise of the College's faculty reflects the direction and range the school will take in the future.
-Dean Reb Braddock is an experienced industry professional who is joined by twenty-five faculty members, all of whom are specialists in the areas of producing, writing, directing, cinematography, visual effects, animation, editing, sound recording, production design, motion picture history, theory, and aesthetics.
+Dean Reb Braddock is an experienced industry professional who is joined by thirty faculty members, all of whom are specialists in the areas of producing, writing, directing, cinematography, visual effects, animation, editing, sound recording, production design, motion picture history, theory, and aesthetics.

 Faculty Distinctions